Craterellus tubaeformis, AKA Trumpet Chanterelle or Yellowlegs (US)

 - Edibility: 4/5 – Great earthy flavour that belies their flimsy appearance

-- Identification: 4/5 – see descriptions of several other similar edible species that often get confused with, or deliberately referred to as, winter chanterelles below.
+- Identification: 4/5 – Quite distinctive, but can be confused with several other similar, closely related, hollow-stemmed edible species that are often referred to as, winter chanterelles below.
 Referring to C.tubaeformis as Trumpet chanterelle helps to avoid confusion.

 - Distribution: 3/5 – Reasonably common (though easily missed) and often occurring in large numbers where established